microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-filedataconnector.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Representation of a way to connect to a file-based data source.
+Represents an abstract type that provides the resources to establish a connection with a file-based data source.
-This is an abstract type.

 Inherits from [industryDataConnector](../resources/industrydata-industrydataconnector.md).